Reading list · Microeconomics

 Price discrimination

-Financial aid as third-degree pricing, hiding in plain sight
+Financial aid as third-degree price discrimination

 Information